alex-karev/godot-rgmap/README.md

 * **Managing tiles** in RGMap class
 * **TileSet generator** for Tilemaps based on data from RGMap
 * **Merging maps.** Placing one RGMap inside the other map
+* **Entity tracking.** Entities and their properties can also be considered while using FOV and pathfinding
 * **Saving and loading** data as a flat array
 * **C++, GDNative**